opentable/otj-pg-embedded/README.md

 ## Postgres version

 The default is to use the docker hub registry and pull a tag, hardcoded in `EmbeddedPostgres`.
-Currently this is "13-latest", as this fits the needs of OpenTable, however you can change this easily.
+Currently, this is "13-latest", as this fits the needs of OpenTable, however you can change this easily.
 This is super useful, both to use a newer version of Postgres, or to build your own DockerFile with additional extensions.